Blog

-When your water stops flowing freely due to a clogged drain in your bathroom or kitchen, it can quickly become a source of frustration.
-Luckily, there are several simple methods to clear clogged drains.
-In this blog, we explore using hydrogen peroxide as a solution for unclogging drains in your home.
+When a clog stops up your bathroom or kitchen drain, it can bring your day to a grinding halt.
+Luckily, there are several simple methods to clear clogged drains using household supplies.
+In this blog, we explore using hydrogen peroxide to unclog drains in your home.

 Hydrogen peroxide can break down organic substances like hair due to its oxidizing properties, making it an effective treatment for hair clogs in drains.
 However, its effectiveness can vary depending on the concentration of the peroxide and the extent of the clog.

-Ensure you have a 3% hydrogen peroxide solution, which is commonly available over-the-counter at the pharmacy.
+Ensure you have a 3% hydrogen peroxide solution, which is commonly available over the counter at the pharmacy.
+You’ll also need some hot water.

 Directly pour one cup of hydrogen peroxide down the clogged drain.